You are here

 Disputes surrounding insurance coverage under business interruption provisions in policies are also being drawn to the fore by the COVID-19 situation.
 Those situations can give rise to prior work conflicts where, for instance, a law firm advised an insured that purchasing a certain business interruption policy would provide coverage in the case of a pandemic, the insurer now disputes that coverage exists, and the firm is asked to handle the dispute with the insurer.

 In light of the risks associated with prior work conflicts, law firms should encourage their lawyers to consult with their General Counsel’s office or otherwise seek legal ethics and risk management advice in situations where a client asks the firm to handle a dispute involving a matter on which the firm previously worked.

-Goulston & Storrs is an Am Law 200 law firm, with offices in Boston, New York, Washington, DC and Beijing.
+Goulston & Storrs is an Am Law 200 law firm, with offices in Boston, New York and Washington DC.
 With nearly 200 lawyers across multiple disciplines, Goulston & Storrs is a real estate powerhouse with leading-edge corporate, capital markets and finance, litigation and trust and estates practices.

 Our lawyers employ a proven team approach that values client outcomes over individual recognition.
 The firm’s dedication to providing prompt, practical legal advice, cost-efficiently and tailored to our clients’ business needs, has resulted in Goulston & Storrs being acknowledged for excellence by Chambers USA, BTI’s A-Team for Client Service, Best Lawyers in America and other leading industry rankings.